After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

-My solution.
-Put them together.
 The young person would get an $800/month discount on rent for doing 10 hours per week of household chores.
-The Senior homeowner would get those helping hand to relieve the burden of household chores, have someone to talk to about Jeopardy and someone to help pay the utilities, water, sewer, taxes and HOA fees.
+The senior homeowner would get a helping hand to relieve the burden of household chores, plus someone to talk to about Jeopardy and someone to help pay the utilities, water, sewer, taxes, and HOA fees.

 It was a win-win.
 It was elegant.
 Beautiful.
 Two problems that perfectly solved each other.

-Here's the thing about starting a business in 2024-2025: Instead of needing $300,000 to code a website, pay for a photo shoot, hire a copywriter, and so on.
-Now for $20 per month, you can get something 95% as good, if not better.
+Here's the thing about starting a business in 2024–2025: instead of needing $300,000 to code a website, pay for a photo shoot, and hire a copywriter, you can now get something 95% as good for $20 per month.

 The business cost me $30,000 for the entire year.